ezsystems/commerce-documentation/docs/guide/product_description/manage_products_prices_and_stock.md

 eZ Commerce offers one or two level variants.
 A variant can be added directly on the product view.

-There are 3 preconfigured variant types: Color, Size, Color & Size
+There are three preconfigured variant types: Color, Size, Color and Size

 The list of variant types can be extended in the configuration.